 Multi-Country Travel Adapter

 If you’re taking electronic with you (and these days who doesn’t?), then you need to keep them charged.
 Different countries have different sockets and different voltages and the easiest way to manage this is to sort yourself out before you leave home.
+I’ve written about the plug types in some of the countries we’ve visited.

 Noise Cancelling Headphones

-I’ve had a pair of Bose noise-canceling headphones since I worked in corporate great for noisy hostels and sleeping on public transport.
+I’ve had a pair of Bose noise-canceling headphones since I worked in corporate, great for noisy hostels and sleeping on public transport.
 You’ll love them, especially in North African countries, South America, and South East Asia where the concept of people using headphones on buses seems absent.

 A travel towel compacts to a small size for easy packing.
-A compact travel towel is an excellent piece of kit as they are fast-drying and pack very small.
+A compact travel towel is an excellent piece of kit as they are fast-drying and they pack very small.
 Great for hostelling and hiking where you might want to cool off in a river or lake!
 I hated travel towels when we started traveling and it’s fair to say I’ve gone through my fair share of them to try and find one that I like.
 They’ve moved on leaps and bounds.
 I now have a travel towel that I love and that fits in the palm of my hand.
 Here’s my guide to travel towels.

 First Aid Kit